 It’s something of a relief to read that others out there in the world consider their parenting skills as a ‘work in progress’.
 Enjoy!

 To Stay Married, Embrace Change.
 Embracing change is the key to staying married, so writes Ada Calhoun (The New York Times, 21st April 2017).
 Her excellent article cites change as the most common reason for divorce.

 Finding Solutions to problems in E11 and E18 When it comes to finding solutions there is no one-size-fits-all.
 I work with clients in east London in the Leytonstone (E11) and South Woodford area.
 Over the course of their therapy sessions with me clients are able to find solutions to their problems that are realistic, and because … Read More

+What makes relationships work – happily there is not a one-size-fits-all answer.
+But there are characterstics common to all.
 This article describes the essential ingredients which make for contented and long lasting relationships.
 Committed, lifelong relationships are underpinned by kindness and generosity.
 Read how this works.

 I work with many couples who come to see me at various stages of crisis in their relationship, so I found a recent blog post on relationship advice from LifeHacker to be pertinent.
 The problems central to this relationship failure are typical of those which couples bring to relationship counselling.
 What I particularly like is … Read More

 Dr John Gottman has studied couples for over thirty years and has used his research to evolve a particular method of working with couples who are experiencing difficulties in their relationships.
 You may wish to view this clip, which identifies some of the essential elements which make couple relationships work.
 This was an out-take of … Read More